dvcolin/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a JavaScript framework/library that solves the problem of making our code more dynamic and organized.
+It can keep track of state, and when the state changes, React can update its own virtual DOM, which is then rendered to the actual DOM.

 - [ ] What does it mean to _think_ in react?

+Thinking in React means to think at a higher level and separate the concerns of our website into separate components.
+By separating components by their purpose, we are able to organize our code better and debug our code much quicker.

 - [ ] Describe state.

+State is the current state of some element on our web page.
+With React, state can be tracked and when the state changes, React can update the DOM to reflect the state change.

 - [ ] Describe props.

+Props are a way to define certain parts of an element with parameters that are dynamic.
+In addition, props can be passed up the chain in order to create multiple elements from an array or define some part of our element at a higher level in the chain.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are a way to receive data from an API and pass that data in state.
+You use the data that you receive from `useEffect()` and set that to the state.
+The data can be displayed to the DOM in that way.

 ## Project Set Up